-7.1.3 LCD settings
+9.1.3 LCD settings

 Backlight: Set screen brightness.
-Acceptable entries are from 1 to 10 and may also be turned off.
+Acceptable entries are from 1 to 10.

 Dimmer time: Set delay before screen dimming.
 Times may be set from 5 seconds to 2 minutes in 5 second intervals.
 A setting of Off will force backlight to remain on as long as the transmitter is on.